nylontowel/various-scripts/README.md

 	- a test script. (not working)
 ### unzipall.sh
 	- a simple script that unzips all 7z and zip files in the directory.

+This is for personal use and if anyone decides to use it, please modify the script to your needs.